IshanKBG/ishankbg.dev/src/content/blog/dangling-pointers.md

 }
 ```
 Now it will be compiled successfully.
 This feature can prevent countless memory bugs caused by dangling pointers.
 By enforcing these checks directly within the compiler, it helps catch errors early in the development process.
 I'd rather grapple with compiler errors upfront than encounter bugs reported by users or, worse yet, have them go undetected entirely.
+Also I would like to mention that Rust has raw pointers, which can be __dangling__ but you need an [`unsafe`](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) block to use them.
 If you want to learn more about ownership then checkout this [link](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).
+### Acknowledgement
+I would like to thank [Andreu Botella](https://github.com/andreubotella/) for reviewing this post.